lechnerc77/AzureSimpleOrchestrationDurableEntity/README.md

 ## Deviations from the official documentation (as of 23.12.2019)
 The following mismatch with respect to the current [official documentation](https://docs.microsoft.com/en-US/azure/azure-functions/durable/durable-functions-entities) exists :
 * The extensions are not installed via extension bundle as the extension `entityTrigger` is not recognized (which is consistent with the [extension bundle JSON](https://github.com/Azure/azure-functions-extension-bundles/blob/master/src/Microsoft.Azure.Functions.ExtensionBundle/extensions.json) ), but via `func install`.
 This is current state of the art as described in the release notes of [version 2.1.0](https://github.com/Azure/azure-functions-durable-extension/releases)
 * The binding of the EntityClient is an inbound binding as it would be for a OrchestrationClient.
 The documentation is not consistent here.
 It is ambivalent if you use in- or outbound binding, but I would stick to the status quo of the orchestration client

+## Clearing Local Azure Storage Emulator
+If you do local development you might want to purge the history in your local Azure storage emulator.
+To do so key in the command `AzureStorageEmulator.exe clear all` - and do not forget the `all`, not that taht ever happended to me ;-)